karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 ### PostgreSQL

 [PostgreSQL](https://www.postgresql.org) (or postgres for short) is an advanced open source object-relational database system, that can also handle spatial data formats with the extension PostGIS.
-I use PostgreSQL and PostGIS for handle both processes and data layers when I work with Geo Imagine.
+I use PostgreSQL and PostGIS for handling both processes and data layers when I work with Geo Imagine.
 My instructions [Install postgreSQL and postGIS](https://karttur.github.io/setup-ide/setup-ide/install-postgres/) for mac osx are initially not useful for Ubuntu, the installations are completely different.

-The following <span class='app'>Terminal</span> commands will install PostgreSQL 10 and PostGIS 2.4 un Ubuntu with some additional bling:
+The following <span class='app'>Terminal</span> commands will install PostgreSQL 10 and PostGIS 2.4 on Ubuntu with some additional bling:

 <span class='terminal'>$ sudo apt install postgresql-10</span>